xniebuhr/FinanceTracker/README.md

   Multi-layered test coverage to ensure reliability and security

 - **Live Deployment**
   Host the application online for public access, removing the need for local setup.
-(Deployment platform TBD)
+(Deployment TBD)

 - **Clean Architecture & Repo Hygiene**
   Maintain a modular, maintainable codebase with clear separation of concerns, semantic HTML, and professional documentation.